 - Suffering from “cat paralysis”: I’m “unable” to move easily if my body becomes stiff, or the weight of them causes something to fall asleep.

 - I put “unable” in quotes above because while I’m completely capable of moving, I hesitate to disturb the sleep of my precious felines.
 This often creates a mental dialogue about how to do it carefully, which can wake me up more fully.

 - I sometimes worry that my significant other might roll over and squoosh one of them.

 - On occasion they physically argue about each other’s position.

 What do you value?

 Now you might look at my examples and think: she has 3 benefits and 4 drawbacks.
 Clearly the drawbacks indicate that she should not be sleeping with her cats!

 But if you’ve ever done a pros/cons list, you have likely experienced that they don’t always help you decide what to do.
-The 2 sides can feel too “even”, and then you’re still stuck.
+The two sides can feel too “even” and then you’re still stuck.